tehseen223/sampleapplication/README.md

 HOW TO USE EMPLOYEE PROJECT
 Create database in PostgreSQL, All the connectivity is for Postgre with database name as demo and username as postgres and password as postgres
+To use mysql or H2, two application.properties files have been added data.sql for H2 is also added.
     Run the Spring application with localhost:8080/.
 User will see the following Page.

 This is Developed in Springboot and the frontend is on thymeleaf.